-Dairy allergies do not cause nasal symtoms in isolation
+Dairy allergies do not cause nasal symptoms in isolation

 If your child has rhino-sinusitis (a persistent runny nose), you might have wondered if an allergy to milk or dairy products is responsible as this is often mentioned in the media and on some websites.

-Some people think that milk causes excess mucus, and that this in turn causes rhino-sinusitis.
+Some people think that milk causes excess mucus, which in turn causes rhino-sinusitis.
 This may be because of the sensation of coating the throat experienced when drinking milk, but this occurs similarly with other viscous fluids and does not mean that more mucus is produced.

 There is no proven relationship between drinking milk and excess mucus.

 Milk allergy does affect around 5% of infants but when it does occur, the symptoms are more marked than those in the nose, and it does not cause nasal symptoms in isolation.

 Milk allergy is most commonly indicated by gut symptoms (colic or diarrhoea) and by failure to thrive (lack of weight gain).
 Other symptoms could include vomiting, rashes (eczema or hives), runny or blocked nose, bronchitis or wheezing, cough, irritability, and acute middle ear infections or glue ear.
 Just a runny or blocked nose is very unlikely to be a sign of an allergy.